This vignette is a short

 this formulation takes additional aerodynamically relevant properties

-into account that were not considered by the simple empirical
+not considered by the simple empirical formulation.

-When we have an estimate of Ga, we are able to infer surface conditions of temperature and atmospheric humidity by inverting the bulk transfer relations of the sensible and latent heat fluxes.
-E.g. for temperature we can solve the following relation for Ts, the aerodynamic surface temperature:
+When we have an estimate of \(G_a\), we are able to infer surface conditions of temperature and atmospheric humidity by inverting the bulk transfer relations of the sensible and latent heat fluxes.
+E.g. for temperature we can solve the following relation for \(T_s\), the aerodynamic surface temperature:

-$T_a = T_s - \frac{H}{(\rho \cdot G_{ah} \cdot c_p)}$
+\(T_a = T_s - \frac{H}{(\rho \cdot G_{ah} \cdot c_p)}\)

-where Ta is air
+where \(T_a\) is air temperature,

-heat flux (W m−2) ρ is air density (kg m−3), Gah is the aerodynamic
+\(H\) is the sensible heat flux (\(\text{W m}^{-2}\)) \(\rho\) is air density (\(\text{kg m}^{-3}\)), \(G_{\text{ah}}\) is the aerodynamic

-conductance for heat (m
+conductance for heat (\(\text{m

-s−1), and cp is the
+s}^{-1}\)), and \(c_p\) is the

-specific heat of air (J
+specific heat of air (\(\text{J K}^{-1}

-following function calculates conditions at the big-leaf surface:
+function calculates conditions at the big-leaf surface:

 surf <- surface.conditions(tha_filtered,calc.surface.CO2=TRUE)